Visit Metelkova Ljubljana for a unique experience

 It wasn’t long before groups of squatters began moving in, but in 1993 the Slovenian government tried to demolish the old barracks.
 Protesters and the squatters saved the site although the government never gave up.
 They’ve torn down a few of the buildings over the years.

-Today, it’s known as Metelkova, Metelkova street, Metelkova city, Metelkova mesto or simply AKC and it’s a place for everyone.
-It’s where artists, designers, punks, hippies, squatters and students hang out together.
-The creative ambience sets a relaxed atmosphere where no one cares what you look like or where you’re from.
+It’s where artists, designers, punks, hippies, squatters, and students hang out together.
+The creative ambiance sets a relaxed atmosphere where no one cares what you look like or where you’re from.

 Psychedelic Metelkova graffiti